datanav/docs/management-studio.rst

      - | takes you straight to sink dataset from current pipe

    * - ``Update last seen``
-     - | sets the sequence of entities  you wish to reprocess, starting with the sequence number specified up to the latest sequence number.
-Using this function you are able to specify where you want the pipe to start processing.
-The eitities sequence numbers can be found in the entities "_updated" value in the pipe output
+     - | enables you to update the last seen index of the pipe.
+This is useful if you need to reprocess a certain number of entities back in time, but not necessarily all the entities.
+Depending on the pipe this value could either be a sequence number, a date and time value given in epoch or a list of either separated by comma.
+The sequence number for an entity can be found in the "_updated" property on the entity.

 New Pipe
 ^^^^^^^^